awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-api-volume.md

 **Resource or Access Key ID**
 Initially displays the list of users, roles, role sessions, or AKIDs that were used to issue API calls\.
 You can expand each caller to display the list of IP addresses from which the caller issued API calls\.
 You can then expand each IP address to display the list of API calls that were issued from that IP address by that caller\.
 The API calls are grouped by the services that issued the calls\.
+For S3 buckets, the service is always Amazon S3\.
 If Detective cannot determine the service that issued a call, the call is listed under** Unknown service**\.

 ![\[View of the Resource tab of the Overall API call volume panel, with an entry expanded to show the hierarchy of AKIDs, IP addresses, and API calls grouped by service.\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_api_resource.png)